Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 **Reuse What Already Works**

-It must reuse what in the industry has already taken time and effort to produce and make it work, for example bitcoin and several other low level protocols and systems.
+It must reuse what the industry has already taken time and effort to produce and to make work, for example bitcoin and several other low level protocols and systems.

 **Enable Segmentation**